 Click here for details of the facilities at all of our stations.

 Future plans for the station include replacing the buildings and platform canopy on platform 2 that were demolished by British Railways.
-There is also a plan to install a footbridge here to allow uninterruped access between the two platforms.
+There is also a plan to install a footbridge here to allow uninterruped access between the two platforms, we are currently accepting donations to fund this project, please contact us for more information.

 There may also be a second water crane at the east end of platform 1.